“Supreme excellence consists of breaking the enemy's resistance without fighting.” ― Sun Tzu, The Art of War

 Michael stood up and looked at Simon.
 “It’s a device capable of manipulating matter.
 A cornucopia machine.
 Or c-machine for short.”

 Simon shook his head.
 It was like talking to a brick wall.
-This guy was just plan crazy.
+This guy was just plain crazy.
 He had a half a mind to just get back in the car and drive away, but he didn’t.
-If you had asked him, Simon couldn’t have said.
+If you had asked him why he stayed, Simon honestly couldn’t have said.
 Michael resumed his search, until – several minutes later – he cried out and pointed triumphantly at the ground.
-Simon started walking from the car to the spot where he now saw Michael was hastily disrobing.
+Simon started walking from the car to to the spot where he now saw Michael was hastily disrobing.
 Michael bent a final time and unceremoniously pulled down the hospital scrubs, then disappeared.

 Simon hustled forward and was treated to the sight of Michael’s bare ass and legs wavering up and down from a meter-wide hole in the ground that appeared to have been bored at roughly a 30 degree angle.
 “Jesus Christ!”
 Simon said, his chest thundering with alarm.
 “Get outta there!”

 “Uh….”
 Simon said, totally lost and now certain that Michael was completely insane.
-He suddenly felt a wave of revulsion his him, and he looked away from the grinding feet – there was something obscene about how they moved! – and studied the ground around the hole instead.
+He felt a wave of animal revulsion rising in him, and he looked away from the grinding feet – there was something obscene about how they moved! – and looked at the ground around the hole instead.
+Simon’s gut clenched.

 Every plant inside a three meter square was yellow and dead.
 Every.
 Single.
 One.

-Simon’s gut clenched.
 A fucking square?
-What kills plants in a perfect geometric shapes?
+What kills plants in geometric shapes?

 And with that Simon’s mind filled with images of poison, lab vials falling, a flickered image of a skull-and-crossbones and his father’s voice saying, “No, that’s poison…”.
-Simon swayed took an unconscious step back, felt his heel crunch on something that might have been clay pottery.
-He looked down and said it was large piece of the (shell?) whatever-it-was that Michael had all over him.
-A big piece.
-Simon picked it up, his nose wrinkling at the still-harsh smell, some powerful and confused blend of long-chain monomers and ammonia.
-He peered into the underside of the shell and in so doing rotated his left wrist toward his face, which brought his Apple watch into Simon’s view.
+Simon swayed, took an unconscious step back and felt his heel crunch on something that might have been clay pottery.
+He looked down and said it was large piece of the (shell?) whatever-it-was that Michael had had all over him.
+A big piece, large enough to act as a soup bowl.
+Simon picked it up, his nose wrinkling at the still-harsh chemical smell, some powerful and confused blend of long-chain monomers and ammonia.
+He peered into the underside of the shell and in so doing rotated his left wrist toward his face, which brought Simon’s Apple watch into his view.

-The watch flickered once, twice and died, except for an odd green glow.
-“Shit,” Simon said and reflexively dropped the shell; he began to shake.
+The watch face – a foot-tapping Minnie Mouse – flickered once, twice and died, going slowly dark except for an odd green glow.
+“Shit!”
+Simon said and reflexively dropped the shell; he began to shake.
 “Shit!
 Shit!
 Michael, we got to get out of here!”

 From deep in the hole, something that sounded a lot like MM-TING_MF_YOU issued forth, mixed with more highway traffic.
 Simon edged up to the bright pink feet, squatted down and shouted: “WHAT?”